The People of God »

 §3 No private association of Christ’s faithful is recognised in the Church unless its statutes have been reviewed by the competent authority.

 Canon 300.
-No association may call itself ‘catholic’ except with the consent of the competent ecclesiastical authority, in accordance with
+No association may call itself ‘catholic’ except with the consent of the competent ecclesiastical authority, in accordance with can.
+312.

 Canon 301. §1 It is for the competent ecclesiastical authority alone to establish associations of Christ’s faithful which intend to impart Christian teaching in the name of the Church, or to promote public worship, or which are directed to other ends whose pursuit is of its nature reserved to the same ecclesiastical authority.